Vietnamese Spring Rolls Recipe (Gỏi Cuốn) w/ Peanut Sauce

 Ingredients in the rice paper wrapper

-Rice paper or spring roll wrappers in America tends to have tapioca flour added, and isn’t pure rice flour, to increase the strength of the paper.
+Rice paper or spring roll wrappers in America tend to have tapioca flour added and isn’t pure rice flour, to increase the strength of the paper.
 It makes it easier to handle and roll without breaking.

 However typically in Vietnam you can get ones that are actually 100% rice flour.
 We’re lucky enough to have family that visits Vietnam often enough and were nice enough to bring back the super thin 100% rice flour wrappers for us.
 The thinner wrapper makes the wrapping and eating experience a bit different–since it’s thinner it highlights the filling ingredients more instead of making you full off wrapper.